In Somaliland, local communities benefit from decentralization

 - The project is helping Somaliland’s administration develop fora for citizens to engage in policy formulation.

 Many community members actively support the development of infrastructure and systems that help local authorities respond to what their communities need.
-In one such case, land was designated by the local government of Hargeisa for economic development and led to the creation of a central market, greatly benefitting street vendors and vegetable sellers.
+In one such case, the Hargeisa local government designated land for economic development, which led to the creation of a central market, greatly benefitting street vendors and vegetable sellers.

 “We had an obligation to address the plights of our people as elected representatives at the time,” said Hussein Mohamoud Je’er, Former Mayor of Hargeisa.
 “We had a duty to help the displaced people and the refugees who had returned from Djibouti, Ethiopia and other places.
 They did not have land or homes.”

 Local residents were employed as casual workers during the market’s construction, gaining valuable skills and a sense of ownership.
-The decentralization process aims to bring citizens closer to government decision-making, and to directly deal with and hold local authorities accountable.
+The decentralization process aims to bring citizens closer to government decision-making, allowing them to deal directly with and hold local authorities accountable.

 Shuun Jirde Cali, chairperson for vegetable sellers in Hargeisa, has also experienced the benefits of local government working closer with its communities.

 “The person who collects taxes from me, I know them and I can easily get to their office,” she said.
 “When we have grievances to be addressed, we cannot access the higher authorities, so it’s this person that can serve me best.”

 In Somaliland, the constitution adopted in 2001 lays down the legal framework for decentralization.
 To support these efforts, JPLG coordinates its work with central and local governments, five UN partner agencies (ILO, UNCDF, UNDP, UN Habitat, and UNICEF), numerous development partners, as well as the private sector and communities.
 Activities are financed by Denmark, the United Kingdom, the European Union, Sweden and Switzerland.